-Tropical storm conditions are expected within the specified coastal area within 36 hours.
+Tropical storm warning: Tropical storm conditions are expected within the specified coastal area within 36 hours.

-TROPICAL STORM WATCH: Tropical storm conditions are possible within the specified coastal area within 48 hours.
+Tropical storm watch: Tropical storm conditions are possible within the specified coastal area within 48 hours.

-TROPICAL WAVE: A kink or bend in the normally straight flow of the surface air in the tropics which forms a low pressure trough or pressure boundary, with showers and thunderstorms.
-These may eventually develop into a tropical cyclone.
+Tropical wave: A kink or bend in the normally straight flow of the surface air in the tropics which forms a low pressure trough or pressure boundary, with showers and thunderstorms.
+These may eventually develop into a tropical cyclone